 If we understand “how” a house works, we can then control the conditions that spawn poor air quality.

-A healthy building is a building that is designed, constructed/renovated and maintained to reduce the accumulation of above normal chemical and biological off-gassing or particulates.
+A healthy building is a building that is designed, constructed, renovated, and maintained to reduce the accumulation of above-normal chemical and biological off-gassing or particulates.
 It must be watertight, control air change per hour, and be well-ventilated.
 Today, let’s look closer at some ways you can make your home safer and more comfortable to stay in.

-All elements of a building – the environment, the envelope, the mechanical systems and occupant activities – affect each other, and the end-result affects the performance of the house as a whole.
+All elements of a building – the environment, the envelope, the mechanical systems and occupant activities – affect one each other, and the end result affects the performance of the house as a whole.
 Understanding these relationships is the secret to avoiding indoor air quality problems.